philc/book-notes/how to travel - school of life.md

     actions and concerns of our own lives don't really count for much.
 We're beautifully reminded of our own thorough unimportance."
-  * "Across history, people have imagined their gods living on lofty mountaintops or in the sky, looking down beningly on human life.
+  * "Across history, people have imagined their gods living on lofty mountaintops or in the sky, looking down benignly on human life.
 It's not a random association: from this height we can smile gently at humanity and perhaps love it a little, too."
   * "The view helps us to have more kindly thoughts about those left back at home.
 Their faults drop away against the backdrop of the Southern Alps or the Singapore Strait.
 We want to be patient